 Geography and type of industry are two factors that can impact salaries.
 As reported by PayScale.com, computer systems analysts realize higher salaries in San Diego, Los Angeles, and Baltimore while experiencing lower wages in New York, Columbus, Ohio, and Huntsville, Alabama.

-On the other hand, computer programmers make nearly 29 percent more in New York than the national average; these professionals also earn higher wages in Boston and Seattle, with lower salaries paid for those employed in Houston and Denver.
-Seattle and Los Angeles are also lucrative areas for web developers, as is Washington, D.C., with Boston employers paying the highest wages for computer support specialists.
-San Diego pays among the lowest salaries to web developers.
+On the other hand, computer programmers make nearly 25.8 percent more in Washington than the national average; these professionals also earn higher wages in Los Angeles and San Diego, with lower salaries paid for those employed in Houston, and Columbus.
+San Francisco is also a lucrative area for web developers.
+San Diego employers pay the highest wages for computer support specialists.
+Denver pays among the lowest salaries to web developers.

-Using broader geographical parameters, the BLS shows that those in computer science professions earn the highest salaries in California, Virginia, Washington, New York, and Oregon.
-Maryland and Texas replace New York and Oregon on this list when determining the highest employment levels for computer science professionals in the U.S.
+Using broader geographical parameters, the BLS shows that those in computer science professions earn the highest salaries in California, Florida, Virginia, Texas, and Maryland.

 Wages also vary between industries; the BLS reports that software publishers rank highest for salaries for computer science professionals.
 Engineering, computer systems design, federal government agencies, and schools, in addition to other industries such as telecommunications, communication equipment manufacturing, scientific research and development, and management and technical consulting, also pay among the highest annual salaries to those in a computer science profession.